ayarotskyi/bachelor_thesis/README.md

 # TODO

-- Train BETA and Conv3D models with full dataset and first version of the dataset
+- Train BETA and Conv3D models with:
+  1. full/first versions of the dataset
+  2. prediction of first/second next frame speed

 # Environment setup: